 Because fun shapes and longboards are nice and long, this means that the surfboard has more surface area and more foam.
 More foam increases the volume, the thickness, and usually the width of the surfboard (these measurements are known as dimensions) which all promote the overall stability in the water.

 Stability is essential as you learn the mechanics of paddling, and this increased buoyancy will help you to catch and stand up on your first waves.

-Shorter surfboards, categorised as ‘shortboards’ and that are smaller than 7 feet, are the kind of board that you want to work up to with experience.
-These surfboards are much smaller, which makes paddling, catching, and surfing waves slightly more difficult; but once you get the hang of them, this allows you to perform the radical manoeuvres you have probably seen in surf films or when watching talented surfers from the beach.
+Shorter surfboards, categorized as ‘shortboards’ and that are smaller than 7 feet, are the kind of board that you want to work up to with experience.
+These surfboards are much smaller, which makes paddling, catching, and surfing waves slightly more difficult; but once you get the hang of them, this allows you to perform the radical maneuvers you have probably seen in surf films or when watching talented surfers from the beach.